FelixOnline/v2/content/articles/2017-3-17-imperial-divestment-campaign-revived.md

 subtitle: >
   But will it succeed where the last one failed?
 date: "2017-03-17 12:59:12 +0000"

 # Attributes from Felix Online V1
 id: "6895"
 old_path: /news/6895/imperial-divestment-campaign-revived
 aliases:
  - /news/6895/imperial-divestment-campaign-revived
+imported: true
+comments:
+ - Up yoursAlbion Online Silver httpwwwibase45netblogs201423381albionallowsplayerstocollectresourcesandcreatweaponsIll be there for you buy cheapest madden 17 coins mobile coins httpwwwmaddenstorecomthis is a very helpful websitepokemon go rare pokemon buy pokemonbux httpwwwpokemonbuxcomI have no idea what you have saidDofus Touch Kamas for sale httpforuminnjoocomforumphpmodviewthreadtid159621hithis is very good websitebuy Albion Online Gold httpsalbiononlineyolasitecomupalbionphp

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true